 Solar panel size: what are typical dimensions for solar panels?

-Small solar panels vary in size based on their wattage.
+Small panels vary in size based on their wattage.
 On the lower end of the wattage scale, panels can be close to 1 foot by 1 foot, and most 100W solar panels tend to have dimensions of about 2 feet by 4 feet.

 Most often, residential solar panels (250W to 365W) are around 5.5 feet by 3.5 feet.
 Larger, commercial and industrial-scale panels have extra solar cells and can be closer to 6 feet long.
 Check out our article on the size and weight of solar panels to learn more about how the space on your roof impacts the amount of electricity you can generate from solar panels.